 The Primary Care/Family Medicine clinical placement provides PA learners with opportunities to apply the medical theory learned during their didactic year to clinical practice by continuing to develop competence in clinical and procedural skills.
-The Primary Care/Family Medicine clinical practicum is arranged into up to three 4 week distinct training experiences, Primary Care A and Primary Care B. These have been scheduled for learners at the beginning and at the end of their clinical year; one placement is in Southern Ontario and one in Northern Ontario, corresponding to the PA learner's Home or Swap Training Locations.
+The Primary Care/Family Medicine clinical practicum is arranged into two 6-week training experiences, Primary Care A and Primary Care B. These have been scheduled for learners during Rotations 1 and 6; one placement is in Southern Ontario and one in Northern Ontario, corresponding to the PA learner's Home or Swap Training Locations.

 The overall goal of the experience is for the learner to develop fundamental skills in evaluating and managing patients in the generalist family medicine setting with exposure to patients of all age ranges and a variety of medical disorders and conditions.
-The emphasis is on the accurate collection of patient information (histories, physical assessment and presentation of patient data for the preceptor's review), on various investigative studies and therapeutic regimens along with the education of patients regarding health risk behaviours and therapeutic regimens.
+The emphasis is on the accurate collection of patient information (histories, physical assessment, and presentation of patient data for the preceptor's review), on various investigative studies and therapeutic regimens, along with the education of patients regarding health risk behaviours.